roys006/demo/README.md

 # demo
-A demo for git and github
+A demo for git and github class of apna college